Vi The Art of Leadership: Self-Organisation

 Ames & Hall

 Arrogance is disintegrating.
 It is both an unrealistic obsession with the importance of one’s own role and a blindness to the contributions of those around one.
 Ironically, it has the opposite of the desired effect.
 Rather than persuading the community of one’s own singular worth, it turns them away in irrepressible disgust.

-unaware of its name—
+Unaware of its name:

-call it ultimate purpose
+call it purpose